-Applicable only to Google BigQuery (v2) and Microsoft Azure SQL Data Warehouse destinations, the
+Applicable only to Google BigQuery (v2) and Microsoft Azure Synapse Analytics destinations, the

 _sdc_primary_keys table contains a list of the tables in an integration schema and the columns those tables use as Primary Keys.
 Every integration schema created by Stitch will contain this table.